-- Goal CIRC-1: Provide and maintain a safe, efficient, attractive, user-friendly circulation system that promotes a healthy, safe, and active community and quality of life throughout Menlo Park. - Goal CIRC-2: Increase accessibility for and use of streets by pedestrians, bicyclists, and transit riders. - Policy CIRC-2.14.
+- Goal CIRC-2: Increase accessibility for and use of streets by pedestrians, bicyclists, and transit riders. - Policy CIRC-2.14.
 Impacts of New Development.
 Require new development to mitigate its impacts on the safety...and efficiency...of the circulation system.
 New development should minimize cut-through and high-speed vehicle traffic on residential streets; minimize the number of vehicle trips; provide appropriate bicycle, pedestrian, and transit connections, amenities and improvements in proportion with the scale of proposed projects; and facilitate appropriate or adequate response times and access for emergency vehicles. - Policy CIRC-3.4: Level of Service.
 Strive to maintain level of service D at all City-controlled signalized intersections during peak hours... - Policy CIRC-6.4: Employers and Schools.
 Encourage employers and schools to promote walking, bicycling, carpooling, shuttles, and transit use.

-(Draft EIR at 4.2-17-4.2-19; emphasis added.)
+(Draft EIR at 4.2-17-4.2-20; emphasis added.)

-Further, and as noted by the ConnectMenlo EIR (but excluded from the instant Project's Draft EIR), the City has committed itself to supporting "Safe Routes to School programs to enhance the safety of school children who walk and bike to school" in General Plan Policy CIRC-1.9.
+Further, and as noted by the ConnectMenlo EIR (but inexplicably excluded from the instant Project's Draft EIR), the City has committed itself to supporting "Safe Routes to School programs to enhance the safety of school children who walk and bike to school" in General Plan Policy CIRC-1.9.
 (City of Menlo Park General Plan (Nov.
 29, 2016), Circulation Element at CIRC-16.)

-While the Draft EIR purports to analyze whether the Project complies with the above policies, the Draft EIR does not include adequate information or analysis regarding the transportation needs and patterns of District students, including those attending TIDE Academy.
+While the Draft EIR purports to analyze whether the Project complies with the above policies (except for CIRC-1.9), the Draft EIR does not include adequate information or analysis regarding the transportation needs and patterns of District students, including those attending TIDE Academy.
 The Draft EIR likewise fails to consider how extreme increases in traffic on roads that are already narrow and crowded will impact the safety of students traveling to and from TIDE Academy.
 Rather, in assessing whether the Project would be consistent with Policy CIRC-6.4 related to Employers and Schools, the Draft EIR doesn't even mention schools in simply stating that the "proposed project would develop and implement a TDM plan that includes measures encouraging employers to promote walking, bicycling, carpooling, shuttles, and transit use."
-(Draft EIR at 4.2-33.)
-This analysis is not adequate under CEQA, as it does not provide the public with sufficient information as to whether the Project will comply with the City's General Plan policies.
+(Draft EIR at 4.2-35.)
+The Draft EIR's description of the proposed TDM plan likewise makes no mention of schools or students, and, as noted by Planning Commissioner DeCardy at the March 22, 2021 public hearing for this Draft EIR, provides no concrete evidence that the TDM plan will actually work in reducing traffic in the area.
+(Draft EIR at 4.2-27-4.2-28.)
+This analysis is not adequate under CEQA, as it does not provide the public with sufficient information as to whether the Project will comply with the City's General Plan policies, including any "applicable plan, ordinance, or policy...addressing all components of the circulation system."
+(See, Draft EIR's Transportation Impacts Threshold of Significance No. 1, which states that the Project will have significant transportation impacts if it would "[c]onflict with an applicable plan, ordinance, or policy...addressing all components of the circulation system.")